xoidlabs/xoid/docs/models.md

 ---
 id: models
-title: Composing stores using models
+title: Using arrayOf and objectOf
 ---

 In **xoid**, models are the recommended way of creating stores.
 Usually, a store is composed of conceptually separable entities.
 Models can be thought as the formal way of declaring those entities.
 For instance, in a basic kanban board app, main entities would be **the board**, **columns** and **cards**.
 In the store, we can define and use `BoardModel`, `ColumnModel` and `CardModel`.